 Entry requirements for universities vary with each institution.
-It is essential you understand the qualifications needed for the course you wish to pursue.
+It is important you understand the qualifications needed for the course you wish to pursue.
 Read on for details of what is required to get into the university of your choice.

-In general, universities are in agreement over:
+In general, universities agree over:

 Some universities have a General Entrance or ‘matriculation’ requirement.

 This could be a basic set of qualifications that is necessary of all students, for instance:

 - A criminal record DBS check or equivalent